-Ensure relevant state government authorities, and their partners (Victorian Country Fire Association and South Australian Country Fire Service) are aware of the significance of all key roosting sites on public land and establish buffers around these sites when planning fuel reduction burning, or protection from wildfire.
-Avoid burning from late autumn to early spring when bats are in torpor.
-If possible, undertake burning so that smoke blows away from cave entrances not into them.
-Develop specific prescriptions to minimise the impact of prescribed burning on key foraging habitat.
+Ensure relevant state agencies incorporate consideration of key roosting sites on public land and manage risks to these sites when planning fuel reduction burning as far as possible (e.g., retaining unburnt buffers around sites; avoiding burning from late autumn to early spring when bats are in torpor; modifying burning so that smoke blows away from cave entrances not into them).
+Also, develop recommendations to minimise the impact of prescribed burning on key foraging habitat.
+These actions must be undertaken within the context of the relevant state bushfire risk management policy frameworks, with threatened species considered alongside other values such as life and property.

-Implementation partners: DELWP, DEWNR, PV
+Implementation partners: DELWP, DEW, PV